 You can also choose to “Verify later”.
 However, keep in mind that you will need to verify in order for your edits and listing information to go public and start appearing for searches.

-After adding in your mailing address and clicking “Next”, you will be presented with one or several ways to verify your Business Profile on Google.
-This may be postcard (which can take up to 7 business days to receive), phone, text, email, or video.
+After adding your mailing address and clicking “Next”, you’ll be presented with one or several ways to verify your Business Profile on Google.
+This may be by postcard (which can take up to 7 business days to receive), phone, text, email, or video.

 More information can be found about verifying your business on Google here.

 Once you have successfully verified your listing, it can take a few weeks for your business info to show up on Google.
 Then, you can update and add info to your listing at any time.